 The Ethics of Boundaries

 Despite the prevalent belief to the contrary, there are no ethics codes or guidelines, which specifically deal with boundary crossings.
-The APA's and almost all other professional organizations' codes of ethics do not regulate non-sexual touch, gifts, length of sessions or self-disclosure.
-Of course, they all have a mandate to avoid harm and exploitation and respect clients' integrity and autonomy.
-The new APA Code of Ethics of 2002 has taken a positive step in regard to boundaries and dual relationships issues.
-It drops the sentence, "Psychologists ordinarily refrain from bartering", that appeared in the 1992 code and adds the sentence, "Multiple relationships that would not reasonably be expected to cause impairment or risk exploitation or harm are not unethical" (APA, 2002, section 3.05), to the multiple relationships section.
+The APA’s and almost all other professional organizations’ codes of ethics do not regulate non-sexual touch, gifts, length of sessions or self-disclosure.
+Of course, they all have a mandate to avoid harm and exploitation and respect clients’ integrity and autonomy.
+Back in 2002, APA Code of Ethics took a positive step regarding boundaries and dual relationships issues.
+It dropped the sentence, “Psychologists ordinarily refrain from bartering”, that appeared in the 1992 code and added the sentence, “Multiple relationships that would not reasonably be expected to cause impairment or risk exploitation or harm are not unethical” (APA, 2016, section 3.05), to the multiple relationships section (This view on multiple relationships also appears in APA Ethics Codes of 2010 and 2016).
 Just as important are clarifications that the new APA code provides in its Introduction and Applicability sections where it finally explains what some of the modifiers that are used in the Code (e.g., reasonably, appropriate, potentially) mean.
-More specifically it states: "As used in this Ethics Code, the term reasonable means the prevailing professional judgment of psychologists engaged in similar activities in similar circumstances, given the knowledge the psychologist had or should have had at the time" (APA, 2002, Introduction).
+More specifically it states: “As used in this Ethics Code, the term reasonable means the prevailing professional judgment of psychologists engaged in similar activities in similar circumstances, given the knowledge the psychologist had or should have had at the time” (APA, 2016).
 The importance of this clarification is that hopefully it will stop the experts, courts and ethics committees from using the analytic or urban yard stick to judge non-analytically oriented psychologists who strategically employ boundary crossing type interventions or work in small or rural communities where boundary crossing and dual relationships are unavoidable.

 Boundary Crossings and the Standard of Care